dukelec/cdnet/Readme.md

 no return.
 ```

-Example: (Device A send packets to device B)
+Example: (device A send packets to device B)

 Device B maintain a `SEQ_NO` record list for each remote device, when the list is full, drop the oldest record.